mmdotz/christmaslists/README.md

 - Web hosting by Heroku
 - Postgresql Database
 - Sass
-- React for dynamic recipient search
+- React for dynamic recipient search - todo
 - Bcrypt for password encryption
-- CSV for exporting data
+- CSV for exporting data - todo
-- Chartkick for graphing
+- Chartkick for graphing - todo

 More information in the Gemfile